 The secret ingredient for the lettering is a roll of pre-twisted rush (used for making rush seats).
-You can see it here on Amazon.
 I cut it to form the letters and attached it with upholstery tacks.

 - Wood board (I used an old piece of pine barn board)

 - (50) Upholstery tacs (black upholstery tacks on Amazon) – you may need more or less depending on which words you choose

 - (8) Cup hooks (see them on Amazon)

 - Garden decor – little watering can, doll-size garden bench, bird house, snowflakes, suet feeder.
 You may want eye hooks for hanging them on the cup hooks.

 - (2) 1/2 inch wood screws (attached to back of sign for hanging) and picture wire

 - (3) 1 inch wood screws (for hanging on fence)

 - (4) nails (for holding the bird nest twigs in place)

 After gathering your materials, the hardest part is deciding what you want the sign to say!